tblazey/beautiful-jekyll/_posts/2017-02-20-fslViridis.md

 There is an easy fix though.
 [Matplotlib](http://matplotlib.org/) has a number of great [colormaps](http://matplotlib.org/examples/color/colormaps_reference.html).
 In my opinion the best are their perceptually uniform colormaps viridis, plasma, magma, and inferno.
 It turns out that it is pretty easy to get these colormaps into a format that fslview can read.
 So easy, in fact, that I wrote a Python script to do it.
 You can find the script, as well as the four colormaps, [here](https://github.com/tblazey/fslViridis).

 To use these colormaps you have two main options.
-The fastest option is to load it directory from the command line using the -l option:
+The fastest option is to load it directly from the command line using the -l option:

 {% highlight tcsh %}
 fslview /usr/local/fsl/data/standard/MNI152_T1_2mm_brain -l plasma.lut